tripdatabase/tripclick/index.md

 ### TripClick IR Benchmark
 The IR evaluation benchmark/collection is created from around **4 million** click log entries which refer to those documents that are indexed in the MEDLINE catalog.
-The collection has approximately **1.5 million documents**, and around **692,000 queries** splitted into three groups: HEAD, TORSO, and TAIL.
-The query-to-document relevance signals are created using RAW and Document Click-Through Rate (DCTR) click-through models.
+The collection has approximately **1.5 million documents**, and around **692,000 queries** split into three groups: HEAD, TORSO, and TAIL.
+The query-to-document relevance signals are derived using RAW and Document Click-Through Rate (DCTR) click-through models.
 See the [paper][paper] for more details.

 | File Name | Format | Description |
 |---|---|---|